orangeduck/mpc/README.md

 The combinator functions take a number of special function types as function pointers.
 Here is a short explanation of those types are how they are expected to behave.

+### Destructor Function

 ```c
 typedef void(*mpc_dtor_t)(mpc_val_t*);
 ```

-Destructor function.
 Given some pointer to a data value it will ensure the memory it points to is freed correctly.

+### Application function

 ```c
 typedef mpc_val_t*(*mpc_apply_t)(mpc_val_t*);
 typedef mpc_val_t*(*mpc_apply_to_t)(mpc_val_t*,void*);
 ```

-Application function.
 This takes in some pointer to data and outputs some new or modified pointer to data, ensuring to free and old data no longer required.
 The `apply_to` variation takes in an extra pointer to some data such as state of the system.

+### Fold function

 ```c
 typedef mpc_val_t*(*mpc_fold_t)(mpc_val_t*,mpc_val_t*);
 ```

-Fold function.
 This takes two pointers to data and must output some new combined pointer to data, ensuring to free and old data no longer required.
 When used with the `many`, `many1` and `count` functions this initially takes in `NULL` for it's first argument and following that takes in for it's first argument whatever was previously returned by the function itself.
 In this way users have a chance to build some initial data structure before populating it with whatever is passed as the second argument.

+### AFold Function

 ```c
 typedef mpc_val_t*(*mpc_afold_t)(int,mpc_val_t**);
 ```

-AFold Function.
 Similar to the above but it is passed in a list of pointers to data values which must all be folded together and output as a new single data value.

+### Lift Function

 ```c
 typedef mpc_val_t*(*mpc_lift_t)(void);
 ```

-Lift Function.
 This function returns some data value when called.
 It can be used to create _empty_ versions of data types when certain combinators have no known default value to return.

 Example
 -------